Door Pull Hack: Cheap and more accessible

 While using the cat toy pull, I found that it is a tad difficult to use if you are not in the right spot.
 My friend and college roommate reminded me that we used to have a door pull on our dorm room door.
 It was hard for me to shut the door in college, so the pull was very helpful.
 I recreated it on my door at home.
 I took a piece of yarn and tied it securely around the hinge several times.
 I then tied the other end around my doorknob while making sure to leave enough slack on the yarn so I could pull the door shut.
 It works very well!

-Check out my video demonstration here!
+Check out my video demonstration here! (of the original, green door pull)

-Images: (Left) Close-up of green yarn tied around door hinge; (Right) Green yarn is stretched across the door - over a hanging door organizer full of yarn - between the door handle and the door hinge.
+Images of Jessica's old door pull: (Left) Close-up of green yarn tied around door hinge; (Right) Green yarn is stretched across the door - over a hanging door organizer full of yarn - between the door handle and the door hinge.